 3.5.1) Margaret E. Morton (1826/7 – 1849) marr.
 John Henry Smoot

 Margaret E. Smoot was born not long after her parents’ marriage, either in late 1826 or early 1827, because she was reckoned “of full age” in March 1848 court records for her father’s estate.
 The National Intelligencer reported that John H. Smoot, of Georgetown, and Margaret E. Morton, daughter of the late James Morton, were married Nov.
 20, 1845, at Poplar Grove, Charles Co., Md., by the Rev. Mr. Abercrombie (the Episcopal priest at Trinity Parish, near her home).
 Her husband was a distant relative, John Henry Smoot (1819-1891), the son of Dr. Charles Wood Smoot and Harriet Sothoron.
 On her mother’s side, he was her second cousin through the Sothorons and, on her father’s side, he was her great-uncle’s step-grandson.
 He was a prosperous Georgetown merchant with a home on N Street, later known as the old Smoot House,

 They had only one child, whose early death was also reported by the newspaper: Mary Elizabeth Smoot (7 Aug 1846 – 27 Feb 1849).
 Then Margaret herself died a few months later on 21 July, 1849.
 Both mother and daughter were first buried at the Presbyterian Cemetery but were then removed to Oak Hill Cemetery fifty years later.
-Her estate (which included any share of her father’s estate) was then inherited by her husband.
+Her estate (which included the house in Patuxent City and any share of her father’s estate) was then inherited by her husband.
 J.H.
 Smoot then married 30 Jan.
 1851 Julia Duvall, and they had one child, John Daniel Smoot.

 3.5.2) John C. Morton (1828/9-1876)